 Is a constant temperature best?

 Not necessarily.
 Research suggests isopods exposed to small natural fluctuations were more resilient than those kept at a constant temperature, so a slight night-time dip is fine.
+Browse our isopods for sale to find hardy species well suited to UK room temperatures.

 References